 Augusta Ada Gordon (Countess of Lovelace, after her marriage) was the daughter of Romantic poet Lord Byron and Baroness Anne Milbanke.
 Lord Byron was well-known for his adventures and affairs, and was famously described as “mad, bad, and dangerous to know”.
 (Researchers believe that Byron probably experienced bipolar disorder).
 He left his family when Ada was four months old, then died when she was eight years old.

 Season 10 of Robot Wars will hit our screens in the next few months.
 As a long-term fan, I’m happy that the most memorable show of my childhood is doing well.
 However, I’m uncertain whether Season 10 will be able to outgrow the problems that Seasons 8 and 9 highlighted.

-Interviews with cast members such as Angela Scanlon hinted at the social goals invested under the layers of fun and spectacle.
+Interviews with cast members such as Angela Scanlon hinted at the social goals invested under the fun and spectacle.
 Rebooted Robot Wars aimed to encourage women into engineering, to make robots more than just “boy’s toys”, and to interest children and young people in STEM (Science, Technology, Engineering, and Maths).
-But Seasons 8 and 9 revealed dramatic advances in robot technology- — advances which have taken Robot Wars far from its amateur-friendly roots.
+But Seasons 8 and 9 revealed dramatic advances in robot technology – advances which have taken Robot Wars far from its amateur roots.
 To me, the rebooted show is less interesting or entertaining than the original show as a result.
-Also, the way both seasons have portrayed robot teams arguably locks out women and people unattached to STEM.
+Also, the way both seasons have portrayed roboteering teams has arguably locked out women and people without a STEM background.